Remembering Srebrenica: National and regional boards

+Scotland has a separate sister charity Beyond Srebrenica chaired by Sabina Kadic-Mackenzie.

 Advisory boards

-Remembering Srebrenica's academic advisory board helps to provide support and guidance related to political, social, historical and educational matters regarding the genocide in Srebrenica and the charity's aims to raise awareness and commemorate the genocide in the United Kingdom and throughout the world.
+Remembering Srebrenica's academic advisory board helps to provide support and guidance related to political, social, historical and educational matters regarding the genocide in Srebrenica and the charity's aims to raise awareness and commemorate the genocide.
 The board is chaired by Professor Eric Gordy.

 The charity's Bosnian Community Advisory Board is composed of members of the British Bosnian community from right across the country, and it advises and supports the work of the charity.

-Work
+Activities

 Srebrenica Memorial Week

-Since 2013, Remembering Srebrenica has organised nearly 7,500 Srebrenica Memorial events and activities across the UK.
+Since 2013, Remembering Srebrenica has helped organise nearly 7,500 Srebrenica Memorial events and activities across the UK.

 The UK held its first Srebrenica Memorial Day in 2013 to mark the 18th anniversary of the atrocity with survivors, senior politicians and religious leaders paying their respects to the victims at Lancaster House in central London, including Foreign Secretary William Hague, Secretary of State Eric Pickles, Shadow Secretary of State Hilary Benn, Lord Paddy Ashdown and Cardinal Vincent Nichols.

 Since 2014, a whole week of memorial events across the UK has been organised each year, with national Srebrenica Memorial events held in London, Cardiff and Edinburgh (and also in Belfast from 2016 onward) that featured survivors, politicians and religious leaders.

 The commemorations for Srebrenica Memorial Week have followed specific themes each year since the 20th anniversary in 2015: